 The Dialog Token field carries the same value as the Dialog Token field of the corresponding Multi-Link Operation Update Request frame.

-The Status Code is defined in 9.4.1.9 (Status Code field) and is set to the value 0 (SUCCESS) or (#17789)<ANA> (DENIED_OPERATION_PARAMETER_UPDATE).
+The Status Code is defined in 9.4.1.9 (Status Code field) and is set to the value 0 (SUCCESS) or (#17789)141 (DENIED_OPERATION_PARAMETER_UPDATE).